wix/Detox/docs/Introduction.Android.md

 Detox requires the Kotlin standard-library as it's own dependency.
 Due to the [many flavours](https://kotlinlang.org/docs/reference/using-gradle.html#configuring-dependencies) by which Kotlin has been released, multiple dependencies often create a conflict.

-For that, Detox allows for the exact specification of the standard library to use using two Gradle globals: `detoxKotlinVerion` and `detoxKotlinStdlib`.
+For that, Detox allows for the exact specification of the standard library to use using two Gradle globals: `detoxKotlinVersion` and `detoxKotlinStdlib`.
 You can define both in your  root build-script file (i.e.`android/build.gradle`):

 ```groovy
 buildscript {